onap/ccsdk-features/docs/guides/onap-user/connect.rst

 connectivity information about the wireless devices in the network.
 It automatically displays new Network Elements and their connection status.
 Usually, the Network Elements mount themselves.
-If necessary, they can be mounted manually by right-clicking on the element.
+If necessary, they can be mounted manually by right-clicking on the element and selecting the 'mount' action.
 For better understanding of alarms and status, a connection status log lists all the connection status changes of OpenDaylight mount points.

 Views
 -----